Jyppara/Automatic_tennis_calendar_checker/README.md

-#   :tennis: TENNISKOUTSI- Automatic tennis calendar checker :tennis:
+#   :tennis:TENNISKOUTSI- Automatic tennis calendar checker:tennis:

 TENNISKOUTSI is player's personal Python assistant for booking the most sought-after tennis court hours without the hassle of constantly checking the court's availability calendar.
 Player simply launches the application on his/her computer, and it will automatically scan the reservation calendar for